isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-suite-features.md

 ## <a name="office-365-video"></a>Video di Office 365

-Office 365 Video è una destinazione protetta, a livello di società, dove è possibile caricare, condividere e individuare video su più dispositivi, con tecnologia Servizi multimediali Microsoft Azure.
-Office che 365 Video consente di mantenere i visualizzatori impegnati e informati per comunicare idee su vasta scala e per la conformità tra organizzazioni.
-Per ulteriori informazioni, vedere [Introduzione a Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).
+Office 365 Video is a secure, company-wide destination where you can upload, share and discover videos across your devices—powered by Microsoft Azure Media Services.
+Office 365 Video can help keep viewers engaged and informed, to communicate ideas broadly, and for organizations to be in unison.
+To learn more, see [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).

 ## <a name="onenote-class-notebook"></a>Blocco appunti di OneNote per la classe